jparish1977/mandelbrotexplorer/README.md

 - **Custom Filters**: Filter particles by iteration count and path length
 - **Screen Capture**: Save your discoveries as images

+### 🆕 **New: Alternative UI with CodeMirror Integration**
+- **Modern Tabbed Interface**: Organized into Parameters, Rendering, Presets & Filters, and Settings
+- **CodeMirror Code Editors**: Advanced syntax highlighting and code editing for all JavaScript expressions
+- **Smart Autocomplete**: Context-aware suggestions with Ctrl+Space
+- **Expandable Editors**: Click the 🗖 button to open larger editing windows
+- **Real-time Validation**: Immediate feedback on code syntax and errors
+- **Preset Integration**: Seamless integration with existing preset system

 ## Getting Started

 ### Prerequisites